Matcha.Guide

 £9.99 for 30g (£0.33/g)

 The Original is PerfectTed's everyday matcha — the tin you see most frequently on supermarket shelves.
-The powder is a respectable green, not the vivid jade of true ceremonial grades but clearly above the yellowish-olive of cheap alternatives.
-The colour tells you something meaningful: it's been shade-grown properly, the processing is decent, and it hasn't been sitting in a warehouse for six months.
+The powder is a respectable green, not as vivid as our highest-rated ceremonial-style powders but stronger-looking than the yellowish-olive colour we often see in cheaper alternatives.
+The colour is one useful quality clue, though we still judge the tin primarily by cup performance.

-Whisked straight with hot water, there's a mild grassiness with some sweetness and a slight bitterness on the finish.
-That bitterness confirms this is a latte-grade product rather than pure ceremonial — it doesn't have the layered umami sweetness you get from Ippodo or JENKI's ceremonial range.
-Drink it straight and it's pleasant enough; use it in a latte and it performs considerably better.
+Whisked straight with hot water, there is mild grassiness, some sweetness, and a slight bitterness on the finish.
+In our scoring, that may suit latte use better than straight ceremonial-style drinking, where we look for deeper umami sweetness and minimal astringency.
+Drink it straight and it is approachable; use it in a latte and it performs considerably better.

 In a latte with oat milk, PerfectTed really earns its reputation.
 The flavour is assertive enough to cut through the milk without turning harsh, the colour stays a confident green, and the finish is clean.
 If you're making daily matcha lattes at home and want to grab your powder with the weekly shop, this is the most convenient option in the UK by a significant margin.